boku-inc/boku-api-docs/boku-api-auth/README.md

 This section contains various examples of correctly signed HTTP requests and responses, designed to allow verification of an implementation of this specification.
 The secret key value used for these examples is the ASCII value "secret_key_change_me".

-Only those types of requests which are used by the higher level application level API are required to be implemented for things to work, but to be fully compliant with this specification all of the below must produce matching signatures.
+Only those types of requests which are used by the application level API are required to be implemented for things to work, but to be fully compliant with this specification all of the below must produce matching signatures.

 ## Standard POST request